hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 The account with `sudo` privileges that allows to configure the Vault service.
 The root token is used for this purpose.
-Can be used for development and testing purposes only.
-Must be kept in the most safe place and not used for regular requests as it has access to all resources managed by the Vault.
+The root token must be kept in the most safe place and not used for regular cases.

 SUDO Account is used for the following purposes:
 - configure the Vault service